SergejKasper/AngularGetBible/README.md

 ##### GetBibleNavigation Directive
-Displays a Navigation to choose book, chapter and verse of Scripture to display (while fetching those from an API)
+Displays a Navigation to choose book, chapter and verse(s) of Scripture to display (while fetching those from an API)

 ##### GetBibleVerseView Directive
-Displays the Verse chosen through the navigation
+Display Verse(s) chosen and loaded through the navigation within the text.
+Or use the "use-api"-Attribute and pass a book, chapter and verse directly into the directive to load and display a verse without needing to recieve a model from the navigation.

+##### GetBibleVerseLink & GetBibleVerseLinkView Directives
+Insert verses as links, which are loaded and shown in an overlay, when clicking on the verse.

 ## Credit
 This is a simple project based on the great work of [Llewellynvdm](https://github.com/Llewellynvdm) and [Mountain of Success]( http://www.mountainofsuccess.com/) on the [GetBible-Project]()